Analysis | The NCAA tournament’s most vulnerable top seeds that could make early exits

-The teams detailed below are excellent and deserving of any and all praise they’ve garnered thus far.
+The teams detailed below are excellent and deserving of any and all praise they have garnered.
 But it only takes one bad matchup to turn even a great team’s Final Four dream into a nightmare.
-Since we began poking holes in top seeds in 2015, we’ve pinpointed 15 teams that looked a little weaker than their seeding suggested.
+Since we began poking holes in top seeds in 2015, we have pinpointed 15 teams that looked a little weaker than their seeding suggested.
 Ten of those teams went on to lose before their seedings said they should.
 (Meaning, No. 1 seeds should reach the Final Four, No. 2s should reach the Elite Eight and No. 3s should reach the Sweet 16.)
-When picking against the top 12 teams in the field, a 66-percent success rate is pretty darn respectable.
+When picking against the top 12 teams in the field, a 66 percent success rate is pretty darn respectable.

-In our most recent examination in 2019, we noted that top seeds that year weren’t showcasing as many weaknesses as usual.
+In our most recent examination in 2019, we noted that top seeds that year didn’t have as many weaknesses as usual.
 Still, the second-seeded Tennessee Volunteers, one of the three teams we labeled as vulnerable, bowed out in the Sweet 16.
-The other two teams survived and played to their seed, but only just.
-The No. 3 LSU Tigers reached the Sweet 16, but nearly dropped their first game to Yale and their second-round matchup to Maryland, beating the No. 6 Terps by a mere two points.
+The other two teams survived and played to their seed but only just.
+The No. 3 LSU Tigers reached the Sweet 16 but nearly dropped their first game to Yale and their second-round matchup to Maryland, beating the No. 6 Terps by a mere two points.
 And yes, the third team we named, No. 1 Virginia, went on to win the national championship, but the Cavaliers needed to scrape out a four-point win over No. 12 Oregon in the Sweet 16 to do so.
 We may have missed on the Tigers and Cavaliers, but those upset scares suggest we read the signs correctly.

 Which teams may skid out on the road to the Final Four in 2021?
 Here are the most likely top seeds to lose early.